7 Things to Avoid After Getting a Brazilian Wax, From Sex to Working Out

-After my second wax, I learned a big lesson—friction and a fresh wax are a recipe for disaster, along with some other culprits of post-Brazilian irritation such as taking bathes, working out, exfoliating, wearing tight-fitting clothes and pretty much everything that doesn't allow your sensitive vagina to breathe.
+After my second wax, I learned a big lesson—friction and a fresh wax are a recipe for disaster, along with some other culprits of post-Brazilian irritation such as taking bathes, working out, exfoliating, wearing tight-fitting clothes, and pretty much everything that doesn't allow your sensitive vagina to breathe.

 1. DON'T have sex immediately after a wax.

 2. DON'T take a bath immediately after a wax.

-I personally don't take baths often— my preferred method of washing is long hot showers (another no-no that I'll get to).
-However, Rena says there is a specific reason why we should avoid being submerged in water after a wax: "Hot temperatures can make already sensitive skin more sensitive."
+I don't take baths often—I prefer long hot showers (another no-no that I'll get to).
+However, Rubin says there is a specific reason why we should avoid being submerged in water after a wax: "Hot temperatures can make already sensitive skin more sensitive."

-3DON’T have an intense workout right after a wax.
+3. DON'T do an intense workout right after a wax.

 4. DON'T exfoliate after a wax.

-5DON’T take a super hot shower after a wax.
+5. DON'T take a super hot shower after a wax.

 6. DO: Stay away from artificial fragrances and colored soaps, lotions, and sprays.